Why are you chasing a sweet spot when you can have a spectrum?

 However, although they don’t speak out, people do often have different opinions -- they just don’t feel that being outspoken solves any social issues or makes progress.

 The fourth pillar is “the joy of little things.”

 "No matter where you are in the world, if you make a habit of having your favourite things sooner after you get up, for example, chocolate and coffee, dopamine will be released in your brain, reinforcing actions getting up prior to the receipt of the reward."

 Ken proposes starting the day with some ikigai and getting into the habit of using the little things to create pleasurable, rewarding experiences that facilitate contentment.
 With these embedded in one’s routine, it doesn’t matter if people get recognized for their performance; no matter what, they have still experienced moments of happiness.
-He shares that his own routine involves starting the day with some writing or reading; his day goes on without him wasting any period -- he is in an almost constant state of flow.

 Being in the here and now

 The fifth pillar is “being in the here and now”.
 According to Ken, children value the present because they have no definite idea of the past or future, so to be present helps people to bring out their inner child.
-He says bringing out people’s inner child in the era of information technology is a successful attitude that people can take in; it’s a key attribute when they want to bring happiness to their lives and those of their loved ones.
+Bringing out people’s inner child in the era of information technology is a successful attitude that people can take in; it’s a key attribute when they want to bring happiness to their lives and those of their loved ones.